michaeljohnbarrett/harbour-addbuy/README.md

 - Overall positive to have more native SFOS apps.
 - Useful also in learning my way around Qt/QML programming.

+<h3>Features</h3>

+- Add same-day purchases and inflow transactions to your account(s).
+- Check recent transactions
+- View read-only budget numbers
+- Glance at any two account or budget category balances on the app cover.

 <h3>Limitations</h3>

 - User will need to reauthorize every two hours.
 Might look into adding a server-side solution later to avoid this (will need to get acquainted with node.js etc in order to do so).
 Will not be adding any kind of PAK (personal access key) option, even in advanced/developer settings, as this goes beyond the acceptable use of the API.